zehra-stark/deepface-emotion-lab/README.md

 ## 🌟 Credits:
   👤 Zehra Stark
   💡 Developer, Creator, and Documenter of this lab
-  💻 Project: DeepFace Emotion Detection Lab
+  💻 Project: Emotion Detection from Webcam Images using Amazon SageMaker
-  🌐 Repository: github.com/zehra-stark/deepface-emotion-lab

 ---